Toward Context-Aware Exoskeleton Assistance: Integrating Computer Vision Payload Estimation with a User-Centric Optimization Space: Results

 \subsubsection{EMG-ORF}

 By analyzing the muscular activation data from the experiments in Section~\ref{subsec:BaselineExperiments}, we derive the EMG-ORF $J_{EMG}(A_s, P_{yl})$ shown in Figure~\ref{fig:RepresentationFunctions} (I-a).
 These functions identify optimal performance areas based solely on muscular activity reduction.
-For instance, reducing back muscle activity consistently requires high assistance, achieving a $6.32\%$ mean and $16.92\%$ peak reduction for low weights, around $9.62\%$ mean and $15.00\%$ peak reduction for medium weights, and a $6.13\%$ mean and a $9.14\%$ peak reduction for high weights.
-However, high assistance for low weights significantly increases peak activation in leg muscles ($-15.00\%$), which benefit more from medium or light support.
-The peak EMG-ORF for leg muscles indicates that transitioning diagonally from low-weight light-assistance to high-weight strong-assistance maintains relatively stable peak leg muscle activation while maximizing mean reduction ($5.00\%$ mean reduction for medium assistance with medium weight).
-Overall, considering all muscles together, medium to high assistance is preferable for mean reduction while medium to low for peak.
-However, given the adverse effect of high assistance on peak leg muscle activation, a better approach is to use low assistance for low weights and high assistance for high weights.
+For instance, reducing back muscle activity consistently requires high assistance, achieving a $6.32\%$ mean and $16.92\%$ peak reduction for light weights, around $9.62\%$ mean and $15.00\%$ peak reduction for medium weights, and a $6.13\%$ mean and a $9.14\%$ peak reduction for heavy weights.
+However, high assistance for light weights significantly increases peak activation in leg muscles ($-15.00\%$), which benefit more from medium or low support.
+The peak EMG-ORF for leg muscles indicates that transitioning diagonally from light-weight low-assistance to heavy-weight strong-assistance maintains relatively stable peak leg muscle activation while maximizing mean reduction ($5.00\%$ mean reduction for medium assistance with medium weight).
+Overall, considering all muscles together, medium to strong assistance is preferable for mean reduction, while medium to low for peak.
+However, given the adverse effect of strong assistance on peak leg muscle activation, a better approach is to use low assistance for light weights and strong assistance for heavy weights.
 This strategy balances maximizing back muscle activity reduction while minimizing peak activation in the legs.